rdbliss/rdbliss.github.io/_posts/2021-05-18-admission-to-candidacy.md

 demonstrate what the committee *already knows* in a high-pressure situation.

-The only situation where the exam has *true* merit is when the committee does not know if you are ready.
-I posit that this situation is *nearly nonexistant*.
+The only situation where the exam has *true* merit is when the committee does not know if you are ready, and they are honestly willing to fail you.
+I posit that this situation is *nearly nonexistent*.
 If it were a common occurrence, then there would be a significant number of failed oral qualifying exams.
-There are not.
+There are not (I think).

 The benefit of the oral exam process is having four faculty members sign off on your skills.
-This has nothing to do with the *exam*, and everything to do with how well the committee knows you.
+This has nothing to do with the *exam* itself, but rather what your committee thinks about you personally.
+Passing demonstrates that you can convince four people to say that they like you.

 **The Problem.** Qualifying exams *take time that you could be doing research*.
 If you demonstrate mastery of your first-semester courses, then you should